cosmos/gaia/docs/migration/cosmoshub-3.md

    $ gaiad migrate cosmoshub_3_genesis_export.json --chain-id=cosmoshub-4 --genesis-time=[PLACEHOLDER]> genesis.json
    ```

-   Genesis time should be computed relative to the blocktime of `2,902,000`.
-The genesis time
-   shall be the upgrade time of `2021-02-18T06:00:00Z` + `60` minutes with the subseconds truncated.
+   The genesis time shall be the upgrade time of `2021-02-18T06:00:00Z` + `60` minutes with the subseconds truncated.

    **2021-02-18T07:00:00Z**